theamanjs/Student-Record-Management/README.md

    1.3.
 Intended Audience and Reading Suggestion<br/>
    1.4.
 Project Scope<br/>
    1.5.
 Definitions and Acronyms<br/>
    1.6.
-References
+References<br/>
-2. **_Key Features_**<br/>
+2. **_Key Features_**
    2.1.
-Real Time class allocator <br/>
+Real Time class allocator
    2.2.
-Adjustment of lecture and generating adjustment reports of lectures<br/>
+Adjustment of lecture and generating adjustment reports of lectures
    2.3.
-Generating output for printing lectures<br/>
+Generating output for printing lectures
    2.4.
-Creating report of every activity<br/>
+Creating report of every activity
    2.5.
-Simplest UI design to have good UX<br/>
+Simplest UI design to have good UX
    2.6.
-Consistency of Notices<br/>
+Consistency of Notices
    2.7.
-User Firendly<br/>
+User Firendly
    2.8.
-Double Click TimeTable Update<br/>
+Double Click TimeTable Update
    2.9.
-Single click Adding new things(Subjects, Teachers and Timetable)<br/>
-   2.10.
-Detaining and Retaining Students in one click<br/>
-   2.11.
-Power of atorney can be set to different faculty members<br/>
-   2.12.
-View attendance of Students in single click<br/>
+Single click Adding new things(Subjects, Teachers and Timetable) 2.10.
+Detaining and Retaining Students in one click 2.11.
+Power of atorney can be set to different faculty members 2.12.
+View attendance of Students in single click
-> Because of getting the operations done in single click, this software is highly scalable and flexible to use.<br />
+> Because of getting the operations done in single click, this software is highly scalable and flexible to use.